Specialty Continuing Medical Education, Medical Education, Post-Graduate Medical Education,

 General Practitioner

-Dr. Anna Isahakyan, MD, holds a general practitioner (GP) and a Master of Public Health (MPH) degrees.
-She has worked as a coordinator of various educational programs at the National Institute of Health of Armenia (NIH) and is a volunteer at the International Center for Professional Development (ICPD) in Armenia.
-Anna is currently a PhD student at the School of Health Professions Education, Department of Educational Development and Research, Maastricht University, Netherlands, which is part of the Faculty of Health, Medicine and Life Sciences.
-In parallel with her PhD studies, Anna is actively involved in a number of professional organizations.
-She is a member of the Interuniversity Center for Educational Sciences (ICO), an interuniversity postgraduate and research network in the Netherlands and Belgium.
-She represents Maastricht University PhD students on the ICO Education Committee.
-In addition, Dr. Isahakyan is a member of the Netherlands Association for Medical Education (NVMO) and the Association for Medical Education in Europe (AMEE).
+Dr. Anna Isahakyan, MD, holds a Medical Doctor degree in general medicine and a Master of Public Health degree.
+She has worked as a coordinator of various educational projects at the National Institute of Health (NIH) Armenia, and She is a volunteer at the International Center for Professional Development (ICPD) in Armenia.
+She is a PhD candidate at the School of Health Professions Education, Department of Educational Development & Research, Faculty of Health, Medicine, and Life Sciences at Maastricht University, the Netherlands.
+Her research focuses on teaching visual problem-solving in health sciences.
+In addition to her PhD candidacy, Anna is actively involved in several professional organizations.
+She is a member of the Interuniversity Centre for Educational Sciences (ICO), an interuniversity graduate school and research network in the Netherlands and Belgium.
+She serves as a PhD representative of Maastricht University on the ICO Educational Committee.
+Anna is also a member of the Netherlands Association for Medical Education (NVMO) and the Association for Medical Education in Europe (AMEE).

 Professor of Medical Education